-- 4. To disable external authentication in the remote node record, select No in the Enable External Authentication box. - 5.
-To default to the setting specified in the .Local node record, click Default to Local Node. - 6.
+- 4. Type the Certificate Validation Definition character string defined in Sterling External Authentication Server. - 5.
 Click OK to close the Edit Record dialog box and update the parameters file.

 Identifying the Cipher Suite to Use for Data Encryption

 Cipher suites encrypt the data you send to a trading partner.
 To encrypt data, Connect:Direct uses the cipher suite that is available for both the SNODE (trading partner) and the PNODE.
 If you want to specify a unique cipher suite for a trading partner, you can identify this information in the remote node record.
 Identifying a cipher suite ensures that the selected cipher suite is used for data encryption.
 Complete the following procedure to identify the cipher suite used by a remote node.